Garnek0/GarnOS/README.md

 You can also run GarnOS in an EFI environment by appending `-uefi` to the commands showed above

+For debugging, it is recommended to append `CFLAGS="-fsanitize=undefined -g -O2"` to whatever make command you're using.

 # License
 See LICENSE for details.